 Parrots go through a period of grief and sadness when they lose a close companion.

 A parrot may mourn the loss of its owner, a mate, or another animal.
 If your parrot is mourning, you’ll notice a change in its behavior.
 It may seem less interested in playing, exploring, or eating food.

 Some parrots continue mourning for days, weeks, or months.
-To help your bird recover from its loss, adhere to a normal routine.
-Offer your parrot plenty of things to do, and give it lots of one-on-one attention.
+To help your parrot recover from its loss, you must adhere to a normal routine.
+Offer your parrot things to do and give it lots of one-on-one attention.

 Do Parrots Mourn the Loss of Another Bird?

-But what many people don’t realize is that parrots also possess high social and emotional intelligence.
-While their emotions and relationships may not be as developed as humans’, they are still quite remarkable.
+Parrots have high social and emotional intelligence.
+While their emotions and relationships may not be as developed as humans, they are still quite remarkable.

 Wild parrots live in large social groups.
 A study in the Journal of Field Ornithology describes a flock of 85 red-tailed amazons.